Money and duty free for Sierra Leone

 Like anywhere in the world, caution when dealing with money in public places is suggested.

 These are generally not recommended as opportunities to cash them are limited, but they can be exchanged at a number of banks.

 Mon-Thurs 0800-1330, Fri 0800-1400.

 The import and export of local currency is limited to Le50,000.
-Under the 2005 Anti-Money Laundering Act, the import of foreign currency is limited to $10,000 in cash, unless it is through a financial institution.
-Foreign currency being brought into the country must be declared upon arrival.
+The foreign currency being brought into the country must be declared upon arrival but is not limited.
 The export of foreign currency must not exceed the amount declared upon arrival.

-All foreign exchange transactions must conducted through official exchange offices and banks.
-Currency can also be changed on the side of the street from illegal traders near major banks, however these are not recommended and are to be used at your own discretion.
+All foreign exchange transactions must be conducted through official exchange offices and banks.
+Currency can also be changed on the side of the street from illegal traders near major banks, however, these are not recommended and are to be used at your discretion.

 Sierra Leone duty free

 The following may be imported into Sierra Leone without incurring customs duty:

 Narcotics, unlicensed firearms, pornography, and precious metals and stones.